 That changed with the dawn of the industrial era.
 During the 19th century, developments in chemistry began to yield not just new substances, but more efficient ways to produce them in large quantities.
-But though proposals to use newly produced chemicals like chlorine in warfare abounded—and the non-American attendees of the Hague Convention were worried enough about its destructive potential to forbid it in 1899 and 1907—industrial chemical warfare didn’t make its debut until the First World War.
+But though proposals to use newly produced chemicals like chlorine, sulfur and cyanide in warfare abounded—and the non-American attendees of the Hague Convention were worried enough about its destructive potential to forbid it in 1899 and 1907—industrial chemical warfare didn’t make its debut until the First World War.

 Small amounts of tear gas and xylyl bromide had been used by the Germans at the beginning of the war, but by 1915, Germany was desperate to shake the stalemate along the Western Front.
 At the Second Battle of Ypres, the Germans fired over 150 tons of chlorine gas across four miles of the front, where it sank into Allied trenches, killing French and Algerian troops.

 The attack was essentially a test, says Gerard Fitzgerald, a historian of chemical warfare and visiting scholar at George Mason University, but it was so effective that it soon became an entirely new strategic component of the war.
 “Things quickly became a different kind of stalemate,” says Fitzgerald.